| Life

 foresee fully how it will affect them.
 Sometimes

+we're surprised.
 During college I dated a nursing

 student for a year and a half.
 We enjoyed a